SAP-samples/teched2023-XP265/exercises/ex4/README.md

 <img src="/exercises/ex4/images/413.png">

-14. Let us check a user record.
+14. Have a look at a user record.
 From the SCI admin console navigate to the second tab **User Management**

 <img src="/exercises/ex4/images/414.png">

-15. We can search for the user "HR" because we remember that this was one of the users that had as `department` value `SMB` in SAP SFSF - and this caused an error previously.
+15. You can search for the user "HR" because this was one of the users that had as `department` value `SMB` in SAP SFSF - and this caused an error previously.
 Choose this user and let us scroll to the `department` attribute

 <img src="/exercises/ex4/images/415.png">

-16. We can observe that the change in the mapping transformation worked
+16. As expected, the change in the mapping transformation worked

 <img src="/exercises/ex4/images/416.png">

 ## Summary
 After completing these steps you learned what the transformations are and how they can be changed.
-We edited the value mapping for the attribute `department` and tested the results of our changes.
+You edited the value mapping for the attribute `department` and tested the results of our changes.
 Join us on the next exercise to learn more exciting IPS features [Exercise 5 - Advanced Identity Provisioning Operations](../ex5/README.md)